-- Apply a thick layer of petroleum jelly (such as Vaseline) or a protective ointment like Desitin or A&D.
+- Apply a thick layer of petroleum jelly (such as Vaseline) or a protective ointment such as Desitin, A&D or Boudreaux's.

 See your pediatrician if the rash doesn't clear up in two to three days.
 If the rash is caused by eczema, a bacterial or yeast infection, or other condition, you may need a prescription treatment.

 Giving your newborn a massage is important one-on-one time.
 Like cuddling, a massage is a way to convey your love and affection for your baby.
 In fact, research shows that a baby's very survival depends on being touched by others -- as touch triggers hormones, boosts immunity, and helps fight disease.
 Also, massaged babies are calmer, sleep better, and cry less -- every parent's dream!